-Thanks to the Association of Independent Museums ‘Tackling Inequalities Hallmarks Grant Award’ supported by Arts Council England, we’re launching ‘What’s in the Box?’, part of a new outreach programme that allows us to offer KS1-2 pupils in Thanet free access to the use of a museum loans box, including objects, activities, and curriculum links, as well as a virtual session with one of our Learning and Engagement Officers.
+After funding from the Association of Independent Museums and Artswork we are pleased to launch ‘What’s in the Box?’, part of a new outreach programme that allows us to offer school pupils in the local area the use of a museum loans box, including objects, activities and curriculum links.

-As part of this programme we’re offering two loans boxes, ‘Trading Textiles’ and ‘Natural History’.
+As part of this programme, we’re offering four loans boxes, ‘Natural History, ‘Trading Textiles’, ‘The Arts Box’ and ‘Safari Stories’.
 They are available to book now.
-If you are interested in booking one of these loans boxes and a virtual classroom session, please contact us at firstname.lastname@example.org.
+If you are interested in booking one of these loans boxes, please contact us at firstname.lastname@example.org.

-If your class is learning about Animals and their Habitats, Adaptation or Teeth, this loans box is a fantastic learning resource.
-The loans box contains seven natural history specimens: rhinoceros’ molar tooth, a collection of mounted butterflies, sheep horn, caiman skin, crocodile skin, rabbit skin and a replica chimpanzee skull and a set of picture cards.
-Object notes, a guide to handling objects safely and a Teacher’s Pack with suggested learning activities and resources are also included.
+If your class is learning about Animals and their Habitats, Adaptation, or Teeth, this loans box is a fantastic learning resource.
+The loans box contains seven natural history specimens: rhinoceros’ molar tooth, a collection of mounted butterflies, sheep horn, caiman skin, crocodile skin, rabbit skin, a replica chimpanzee skull, and a set of picture cards.
+Object notes, a guide to handling objects safely, and a Teacher’s Pack with suggested learning activities and resources are also included.

 Science Curriculum Links: Living things and their Habitats; Animals and Humans; Evolution and Inheritance.